GerHobbelt/civet-webserver/README.markdown

 	  "`-w /config=/etc,**.doc|**.rtf=/path/to/cgi-bin/handle_doc.cgi`" will serve all URLs that start with "`/config`" from the "`/etc`" directory, and call `handle_doc.cgi` script for `.doc` and `.rtf` file requests.
 	  If some pattern matches, no further matching/substitution is performed (first matching pattern wins).
 Use full paths in substitutions.
 Default: ""

+*     `-x hide_files_patterns`
+      A prefix pattern for the files to hide.
+Files that match the pattern will not show up in directory listing and return 404 Not Found if requested.
+Default: ""

 EMBEDDING
 ---------